syavorsky/comment-parser/migrate-1.0.md

 > One may also convert comment-parser JSON structures back into strings using the stringify method (stringify(o: (object|Array) [, opts: object]): string).
 > ...

-Stringifier config follows same stratagy – couple of common cases, and freeform formatter
+Stringifier config follows the same strategy – a couple of common cases, and freeform formatter as a fallback

 **New Options:**

-- `format: "none"` re-assables the source with original spacing and delimiters preserved
+- `format: "none"` re-assembles the source with original spacing and delimiters preserved
 - `format: "align"` aligns tag, name, type, and descriptions into fixed-width columns
-- `format: (tokens: Tokens) => string[]` do what you like, resulting lines will be concatednated into the output.
-Despite the simple interface, this can be turned into complex stateful formatter, see `"align"` implementation in [stringifier.ts](./src/stringifier.ts)
+- `format: (tokens: Tokens) => string[]` do what you like, resulting lines will be concatenated into the output.
+Despite the simple interface, this can be turned into a complex stateful formatter, see `"align"` implementation in [stringifier.ts](./src/stringifier.ts)

 ## Stream